WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 	- [ ] How to make travis run something else (eg a linting script)
 	- [ ] **Bonus hard check** how to make travis build its own database for testing on....
 - [ ] How to set your app up on heroku
-	- [ ] If your app heroku deploy doesn't work, what can you do to find out the problem
+	- [ ] If your heroku app doesn't deploy, how can you find out what the problem is?
 	- [ ] How do you provision a database on heroku
 	- [ ] How do you add environment variables on heroku
 - [ ] What should we store in `config.env` file?
 Why?